 If you want a middle-of-the-road design from a trusted retailer made with long-lasting quality in mind, L.L.
 Bean is precisely the brand to shop.
 Note the use of comfortable stretch fabric and the tried-and-true fit.

-We favor a mix of either neutral or subtly patterned socks in soft fabrics like cotton or merino wool (for moisture-wicking and anti-microbial properties), and the more wearable, the better.
+I favor a mix of either neutral or subtly patterned socks in soft fabrics like cotton or merino wool (for moisture-wicking and anti-microbial properties), and the more wearable, the better.

 Gold Toe makes it easy to hit all the right marks, using comfortable, soft mercerized cotton and nylon for both durability and a smooth feel on your foot, and the brand’s signature reinforced heel and toe are also markers of top-notch design.